 Returning to terms such as narrator, setting, event, character, and world, Playing at Narratology reveals new ways of thinking about these basic narrative concepts—concepts that are not so basic when applied to games and web-based narratives.
 What are thought of as narrative innovations in these digital forms are a product of technological ability and tied to how we physically interact with a medium, creating new and complicated questions: Is the game designer the implied author or the narrator?
 Is the space on the screen simply the story’s setting?
 Playing at Narratologyguides us through the evolution of narrative in new media without abandoning the field’s theoretical foundations.

-Daniel Punday is Professor and Head of the Department of English at the University of Mississippi.
+Daniel Punday is Professor and Head of the Department of English at Mississippi State University.
 He is the author of five books, including Five Strands of Fictionality (OSU Press, 2009).

 List of Illustrations